hunterdyar/xr-interaction-library/content/Notes/teleportation-notes/_index.md

 **Vacation Simulator** does this through unique in-world objects and signage - as well as having an advantage of being zone-based conceptually. **Museum Of Other Realities** communicates with a consistent use of this funky tie-dye magic-gate design.
 It doesn't tend to show the player where they will end up, as discovery and inviting curiosity is part of the design and joy of the museum.

-**The Museum Of Other Realities** also has a really interesting demonstration of teleporting into a different scale, when the player can go "into" various pieces of art.
+**The Museum Of Other Realities** also has an exceptional use of teleporting into a different scale, when the player can go "into" various pieces of art.

 {{< video "https://xrinteractionlibrary.blob.core.windows.net/vrcaptures/teleportation/moor-teleport-scale-change.mp4" nopreload>}}